ynx0/kCAS/README.md

 - `-a / sin(12)`
 - `simp (cos(x**(2 + 1)) + (0 * y)) / 2`

+## Why?

+For fun.
+Also parsers are cool.

 ## Why is it broken?

 Yes.